 The District provides grant funding through the Community Health Contracts (CHC) program.
 Community Health Contract funds must benefit the residents of the communities served by the Fallbrook Regional Health District.
 The District’s service area and sphere of influence area covers 110.57 square miles.
 This includes Bonsall, De Luz, Fallbrook, and Rainbow.
 The estimated population of the District is 57,000 (SANDAG, January 2011).
 The San Diego Local Agency Formation Commission (LAFCO) Sphere of Influence Map can be found here.

-The District funds grants to organizations that not only meet the needs of underserved individuals and communities but are also consistent with the District’s mission.
+The District grants funding to organizations that not only meet the needs of underserved individuals and communities but are also consistent with the District’s mission to assist residents to lead healthy lives, supporting a greater life span and independence.

 Please review our Community Health Contracts/Grant Policy & Procedures for more information.